roaked/roaked.github.io/content/docs/2code/6is/_index.md

 Notably, while similarities are evident, discrepancies exist in the responses due to several reasons.
 The deconvolution method proves highly sensitive to measurement noise, encountering challenges with an ill-conditioned, [unsymmetrical Toeplitz matrix](https://en.wikipedia.org/wiki/Toeplitz_matrix) 'u.'
 Moreover, the impulse response, derived as the derivative of the step response, tends to amplify noise.

-Following this comparison, the 'ir2dtf' and 'd2c' functions are employed to derive the step response of the system identified through deconvolution.
+Following this comparison, the ['ir2dtf' function](https://github.com/roaked/agv-system-identification/blob/main/ir2dtf.m) and ['d2c' MATLAB function](https://de.mathworks.com/help/ident/ref/dynamicsystem.d2c.html) are employed to derive [the step response of the system identified through deconvolution - code available](https://github.com/roaked/agv-system-identification/blob/main/Deconv.m).
 This process involves resampling the deconvolution data and carefully selecting the most representative points from the transient response.
 The choice of a 4th-order system proves optimal for achieving favourable outcomes.
 The resulting step response is subsequently obtained for further analysis.

 ![2212113](https://live.staticflickr.com/65535/53352842998_f87cea2d5a_c.jpg)